 I feel the new bandshell and Canada 150 pavilion in Harris Park hasn’t been given the positive attention it deserves through photography.
 That said, it has to be London’s most controversial piece of architecture in 2017.
 I tried to shoot some photos once it was officially done for Canada Day, but event issues kept preventing it.
 Now that the dust has settled and all the summer events are over, I was able to get some isolated architectural photos of the ultra modern bandshell.
-This is my own personal look and photographic exploration.

 In these 11 photos of London’s Canada 150 pavilion, I’ll try and show you around the structure to get different vantage points.
 As with all architectural photography, there were no shortage of challenges present.
 The challenges faced related to the state of the park grass in area’s up around the new bandstand.
 I’m guessing these patches of dirt are due to the grass being worn down from the events and festivals over the summer.
 There was also some signage to deal with that was distracting and a random pylon.
 But, these are the kind of challenges I need to push my creativity and skill.